stolostron/rhacm-docs/_pages/extras_adv_config.md

 render_with_liquid: false
 ---

-You can customize your system with additional configurations to better suit the workflow and processes we use.
-While some of these advanced configurations are personal preferences, they might still be helpful if you are new to some of the tools we use, or simply want to optimize your workflow.
+You can further customize your system with configurations that you might find helpful, though these are not required.
+These advanced configurations can be helpful in optimizing your personal preferences and workflow.

 ## `zsh` show current branch